sketchware/sketchware.github.io/docs/component-intent.md

 ### putExtra

 Pass data to another Activity.
-After you pass the data, you retrieve the data using the `Activity getExtra key []` block.
+After you pass the data, you retrieve the data using the 'Activity getExtra key []' block.

 ![put extra](assets/intent/put-extra.png)